 The growth years (1998 – 2002)

-In the early years, bloggers had to write codes for their websites, add a new HTML page to the server with every entry or update the homepage with new links.
+In the early years, bloggers had to write code for their websites, add a new HTML page to the server with every entry or update the homepage with new links.

 But after some time, tools emerged that simplified the process and made it easier for people with no programming experience to write blogs.
 One such tool, Pitas, was launched in early 1999, followed by Metafilter, which allowed users to post entries to be published on the main Metafilter website.
-The use of these tools showed the growing traction of blogging, which paved the way for its evolution in the following years — that made blogging popular.
+The use of these tools showed the growing influence of blogging, which paved the way for its evolution in the following years when blogging became popular.

 In 1998, the blogging platform Open Diary was launched, which allowed its members to comment on each other’s writing, and gave birth to the then-new trend of posting readers’ comments.